skiptools/skip/README.md

 ```

 See the Skip product [documentation](https://skip.tools/docs) for common use cases, including how to use `skip` to [start a Skip app](https://skip.tools/docs/#start-new-app) and [start a dual-platform Skip library](http://skip.tools/docs/#start-new-library).

+## Known Issues

+This section lists known issues with the `skip` tool and associated Xcode plugins.

+- Xcode sometimes reports error messages like the following:

+    ```shell
+    Internal inconsistency error (didStartTask): targetID (174) not found in _activeTargets.
+    Internal inconsistency error (didEndTask): '12' missing from _activeTasks.
+    ```

+    When these errors occur, the build may appear to complete successfully although changes are not applied.
+Unfortunately, this appears to be an Xcode bug.
+We have found the following workarounds:

+    - Continue to retry the build.
+Eventually Xcode will complete successfully, although the errors may continue to become more frequest until you are foced to apply one of the other solutions below.
+    - Restart Xcode.
+    - Clean and rebuild.

+    You can read more about this Xcode error on the [Swift.org forums](https://forums.swift.org/t/internal-inconsistency-error-didstarttask/61194/2).